Delgon95/rna_structure_aligner/README.md

 of 3D structures and the given values of configuration parameters, the final results can differ depending on if the time limit was triggered or not.

+GENS performs better for similar structures and therefore finds better use in the alignment of distant homologs or various models of the same structure.

+GEOS is better for structures that differ significantly, so, we recommend it for the problem of finding maximal common substructures.

 # Build

 Please run: